 How Paul Proves Jesus Is The Messiah From The Hebrew Prophets:

-If we simply read through the first chapter of Hebrews, we immediately see that Paul believes that Jesus is the fulfillment of all the Hebrew Prophets wrote.
+If we simply read through the first chapter of Hebrews we immediately see that Paul believed that Jesus is the fulfillment of all the Hebrew Prophets wrote.
 Notice in the text, how Paul relates what is written in the Hebrew scriptures to Jesus as he applies the specific prophecies that were written for Messiah.

 The Book Of Hebrews And Paul’s Commentary On Jesus

-In Hebrews 1:8, Paul writes a commentary on the well known prophecy of the coming Messiah from Psalms 45:6.
+In Hebrews 1:8 Paul writes his commentary on the well known prophecy of the coming Messiah from Psalms 45:6.
 Paul wrote in the first chapter of Hebrews that this Messianic prophecy was written for Jesus: